KORG Gadget for Mac Review

 KORG Gadget for Mac is a mini-DAW, the included instruments are also available as Plugin for your main DAW.
 The plugin support AU, VST, AAX, and NKS.

 You can synchronize projects between the Mac version and iOS version via iCloud.
-If the iOS version is as complete (meaning you paid for all gadget on iPad), you can compose on your MacBook/iMac and on the road on your iPad.
+If the iOS version is as complete (meaning you paid for all gadget on iPad), you can compose on your MacBook/iMac and the road on your iPad.

 The UI is different depending on which gadget ou load.
 Overall the UI Is clean and simplistic.